-ALS, Alzheimer’s, Primary Dementias, Parkinson’s and age related macular degeneration are essentially the same disease sharing a common cause, neurotoxins produced in each patient’s own liver, differing only in their clinical presentation.
+ALS, Alzheimer’s, Primary Dementias, Parkinson’s, Multiple Sclerosis and Age Related Macular Degeneration are closely related diseases sharing a common cause, neurotoxins produced in each patient’s own liver, differing only in their clinical presentation.

-This theory provides a plausible explanation why the age distribution of ALS is slightly different from Alzheimer’s is directly attributable to the congenital development of more memory neurons than motor neurons.
+This theory provides a plausible explanation why the age distribution of ALS is slightly different from Alzheimer’s is directly attributable to the genetic directed development of more memory neurons than motor neurons.

 The Liver Brain Theory does not attempt to explain why ALS is more common in white males in contrast to Alzheimer’s which is more common in females, other than to cite published data that suggest females tend to have fewer cerebral neurons than males.
 (3)

-The basic premise of the Liver-Brain-Theory is that Alzheimer’s, ALS, Primary Dementias, Parkinson’s and senile macular degeneration and many other neurodegenerative diseases are more likely to be related to an aging liver, rather than to an aging brain!
+The basic premise of the Liver-Brain-Theory is that Alzheimer’s, ALS, Primary Dementias, Parkinson’s, Multiple Sclerosis and Senile Macular Degeneration and other neurodegenerative diseases are more likely to be related to an aging liver, rather than to an aging brain!

 And to go one step further, the Liver-Brain-Theory makes another heretical, but reasoned argument.
 “A liver transplant (replacement) will likely prevent or arrest the inevitable progression of muscle weakness, the hallmark finding of ALS, giving afflicted patients a more normal life expectancy.